thomasloven/lovelace-card-mod/.github/ISSUE_TEMPLATE/bug-report.md

 [ ] Understand that this is a channel for reporting bugs, not a support forum (https://community.home-assistant.io/).

-[ ] Have made sure I am using the latest version of popup-card.

-[ ] Have made sure I am using the latest version of [card-tools](https://github.com/thomasloven/lovelace-card-tools).
+[ ] Have made sure I am using the latest version of the plugin.

 [ ] Have followed the troubleshooting steps of the "Common Problems" section of https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins.